vincentthedev/obplayer/README.md

 ## Overview OBPlayer

-OBPlayer is a stable and secure UNIX-based media streaming playout application that can operate as a standalone player or controlled over a network by a managing OBServer instance.
+OBPlayer is a stable and secure UNIX-based media streaming playout application that can operate as a standalone player or controlled over a network by a managing OBServer.
 It can be installed remotely at a transmitter site, in the studio or as multiple virtual headless process on a server.

 OBPlayer is built with rules based intelligence to continue broadcasting no matter what happens.
 It functions by continually syncing with OBServer, looking for updated schedules, media, and priority broadcasts.
 If there is a blank spot in the schedule, it falls back to a Default Playlist.
 If that fails, it goes into Fallback Media Mode.
 If that fails, it plays from the analog input bypass.
 Finally, it will play a test signal as a last resort.